KRIM2953 – Criminological Perspectives on Gender, Sexuality and Violence

 At the end of the course, students are expected to know:

-- how sexual acts, relations and violence have been met by law and society (both sexual violence and prostitution)
+- how sexual acts, relations and violence have been met by law and society

-- different theoretical perspectives on domestic violence
+- different theoretical perspectives on sexual violence

 - that presentations of violence, perpetrators and victimization processes are often gender-specific